Skip to main content

 • Mined cards (crypto, dirt cheap): Extreme risk.
 VRAM degradation common.
 Only buy if you can fully bench-test on-site.

-Common Budget GPU Mistakes
+What Are the Most Common Budget GPU Mistakes?

 • Buying a 4GB RTX 2060 and expecting smooth 7B inference--you'll hit out-of-memory errors constantly.